Title

 Republic Act No. 1619 amends the age limit for candidates participating in Foreign Service examinations, allowing individuals between the ages of twenty-three and thirty-eight to qualify, with exceptions for those who have previously passed the exam or held a responsible position in the Department or Foreign Service.

-• Persons holding a responsible position in the Department or Foreign Service for at least two years prior to examination, who are physically fit and hold a baccalaureate degree (requiring at least four academic years from a government-recognized college), may take the examination regardless of the age limit.
+• Any person holding a responsible position in the service of the Department or in the Foreign Service for at least two years prior to the date of the examination is qualified to take the examinations regardless of the maximum age limit.

 Analyze Cases Smarter, Faster